Eliminating Reflections in Waveguide Bends Using a Metagrating-Inspired Semianalytical Methodology: Results and Discussion

 While the methodology outlined in the previous sections allows efficient semianalytical evaluation of the valid locations for a scatterer enabling perfect transmission across the bend, finding the suitable scatterer geometry still involves parametric sweeps in a full-wave solver, which could become quite time-consuming.
 Therefore, similarly to \cite{PhysRevApplied.8.054037,Rabinovich_2,Rabinovich2018}, it would be beneficial to devise an extension to the analytical model that would be able to cope with this last synthesis step as well.

-Clearly, since our analytical method does not assume a predefined scatterer geometry, multiple forms of passive elements can be used as meta-atoms to test for fulfillment of the design requirements.
+Clearly, since our analytical method does not assume a predefined scatterer geometry, multiple forms of passive elements can be used as meta-atoms to test for fulfillment of the design requirements\footnote{It should be noted that also partial-height scatterers, i.e., scatterers which are not attached to both bottom and top WG walls, can be used in this regard, and have been verified to yield satisfactory reflection mitigation results across the operational bandwidth (not shown).}.
 To demonstrate the versatility of the synthesis method in this sense, in place of the capacitively-loaded wire discussed in the previous subsection, in this subsection we examine the use of a \emph{cylindrical metallic post} (an element often embedded in rectangular WGs to manipulate guided modes \cite{scatterers7,scatterers2,scatterers10}) of radius $r_C$, as illustrated in \cref{fig6}(a).

 For convenience, we focus on symmetric WG bends (${a_1 = a_2}$); as discussed in Subsection \ref{subsec:branches}, in these configurations the axis of symmetry is always a solution branch [given that the scatterer location follows the restriction in \cref{eq9}].
 Therefore, utilizing our previous observations, we concentrate on placing the scatterer at a distance $r_0$ from the junction corner $O$ on the axis of symmetry, thus removing the need to invoke the full PTL identification procudure, and saving design time.
 Subsequently, for a given $r_0$, the cylinder radius $r_C$ should be set so that the desired secondary fields are excited and perfect transmission is achieved.